 By creating a work that is simultaneously technological, functional, and symbolically potent, it seeks to expand our notions of what it is possible, and what is possible to question.
-I think many technologies are changing our behavior profoundly, and in deeply unknowable ways.
+I think many technologies are changing our behaviour profoundly and deeply unknowable ways.
 In this piece, I sought to deeply meditate on some of these aspects in relation to gender.

 What directions do you see taking your work into?

-Over the last few years I have become extremely interested in smell as sensory conduit of knowledge.
-I have making a lot of my own perfumes in the studio and feel excited to continue with those experiments.
-Last month, I was lucky enough to go on a zero gravity flight, and recently finished Elon Musk’s biography, so space exploration has been on my mind a lot too.
+Over the last few years, I have become extremely interested in smell as a sensory conduit of knowledge.
+I have made a lot of my own perfumes in the studio and feel excited to continue with those experiments.
+Last month, I was lucky enough to go on a zero-gravity flight, and recently finished Elon Musk’s biography, so space exploration has been on my mind a lot too.